eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Circularity_KIT/page-adoption-view.md

 By facilitating seamless data exchange and introducing standardized calculation methodologies, this framework establishes a transparent foundation that harmonizes communication among stakeholders by employing consistent metrics.
 The decentralized nature of this data ecosystem empowers each actor to manage their own data and determine what can be shared with whom.

-The secondary material content chapter of the circularity Kit explores how the secondary material framework contributes to heightened transparency, empowered data management, and streamlined communication, ultimately fostering a more sustainable and interconnected automotive ecosystem.
+The secondary material content chapter of the Circularity KIT explores how the secondary material framework contributes to heightened transparency, empowered data management, and streamlined communication, ultimately fostering a more sustainable and interconnected automotive ecosystem.

 ### Business Content